nxu/lipmo/README.md

 * Select all
 * Select with condition(s)
-* Paging support for selects (start and limit values) LiPMO uses PDO parametrized queries which improves the security and performance of the MySQL queries.
+* Paging support for selects (start and limit values)

+LiPMO uses PDO parametrized queries which improves the security and performance of the MySQL queries.

 ## Non-features
 The part "lightweight" is meant very seriously.
 LiPMO features only the minimum of what an object relational mapper needs, nothing fancy.
-Therefore it needs no special installation or configuration - and it's extremely easy to use.
+Therefore it requires no special installation or configuration - and it's extremely easy to use.

 The biggest feature of many huge ORM Frameworks that LiPMO does not support is the mapping of table relations.

 ## Server side requirements